micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/decision_paper/index.md

 In the [EU project OFERA](http://ofera.eu/), a list of high-level requirements to the whole micro-ROS stack including the client library has been compiled in the Deliverable [D1.7 Reference Scenarios and Technical System Requirements Definition](http://ofera.eu/storage/deliverables/OFERA_D1.7_Requirements.pdf).
 Import requirements immediately linked to the client library are:

-* ROS2 lifecycle: micro-ROS nodes should support the node lifecycle defined for ROS2 nodes.
+* ROS 2 lifecycle: micro-ROS nodes should support the node lifecycle defined for ROS 2 nodes.
 * Dynamic component parameters: micro-ROS shall provide mechanisms for dynamic management of component parameters, compatible with ROS mechanisms.
 * Time precision: Clock synchronization between main micro-processor and MCU should be precise, with precision not less than 1ms.
 * No-copy: Communication between nodes on the same MCU should be effective (no-copy).